-Nominate existing marine protected areas for Global Ocean Refuge awards.
+Nominate marine protected areas (MPAs) for Global Ocean Refuge awards.
 Sites that demonstrate strong protections for biologically significant areas will earn Global Ocean Refuge status.

 The Global Ocean Refuge System is an initiative by Marine Conservation Institute designed to catalyze strong protection for at least 30% of the ecosystems in each marine biogeographic region of the world’s oceans, from the tropical seas to the polar oceans and from coastlines to the deepest trenches.
-You can read more about GLORES here.
-By becoming a Global Ocean Refuge a marine protected area (MPA) is recognized as providing strong protection that significantly contributes to marine biodiversity conservation and fosters resilience to climate change.
+By becoming a Global Ocean Refuge an MPA is recognized as providing strong protection that significantly contributes to marine biodiversity conservation and fosters resilience to climate change.

-The Global Ocean Refuge System provides a substantial incentive for strong protection by publicly recognizing the outstanding conservation work of communities and managers through awarding Global Ocean Refuge status to marine protected areas (MPAs) that effectively protect critical habitats for marine biodiversity.
-From the smallest community conservation zone to the largest reserve, all implemented MPAs can be nominated as provisional members of the Global Ocean Refuge System and join the movement to safeguard our seas and the life they contain.
+The Global Ocean Refuge System provides a substantial incentive for strong protection by publicly recognizing the outstanding conservation work of communities, managers, and NGOs safeguarding marine biodiversity with well-designed, strongly protected and effectively managed MPAs.
+From the smallest community conservation zone to the largest reserve, all implemented MPAs can be nominated to the Global Ocean Refuge System and join the movement to safeguard our seas and the life they contain.

 We ask you to submit the following documents, if available, with your nomination:

-- Descriptions of site biodiversity & oceanography (official descriptions, monitoring reports, scientific papers, etc.)
+- Descriptions of ecosystems, biodiversity, endangered and endemic species and oceanography (official descriptions, maps, monitoring reports, scientific papers, etc.)

 - All available geospatial data (MPA boundaries, regulatory zones, ecosystem distributions, etc.) as maps in image files or as GIS